 \section{Conclusion}

-In this paper, we introduce \emph{Conformal}-DP mechanism, a novel differential privacy method designed specifically for data on the Riemannian manifolds.
+In this paper, we introduce \emph{Conformal}-DP mechanism, a novel differential privacy approach designed specifically for data on the Riemannian manifolds.
 Our approach adjusts privacy perturbations based on the local density of data points while not leaking information.
-We demonstrate through both theoretical analyses and empirical tests that our DP mechanism provides a better trade-off between privacy and utility compared to the state-of-the-art methods, especially when applied to datasets with heterogeneous distributions.
+We demonstrate through both theoretical analyses and experimental results that our DP mechanism provides a better trade-off between privacy and utility compared to the state-of-the-art methods, especially when applied to datasets with heterogeneous distributions.

-Potential future research directions include adapting \emph{Conformal}-DP mechanism to the manifold machine learning domain or manifold synthetic data generation.
-One potential practical application of the Conformal-DP mechanism is to protect diffusion-tensor magnetic resonance imaging (DT-MRI).
-The tissue microstructures evaluated in DT-MRI vary greatly in density across space, leading to heterogeneous distributions of data.
-Our method modifies noise levels according to estimates of local data density, providing smaller perturbation values in regions of high data density.
-This permits vital medical measurements to be retained, such as fractional anisotropy and mean diffusivity, while providing $\varepsilon$-differential privacy guarantees for diffusion data within each voxel.
-Additionally, developing ways to protect more complex statistical measures beyond basic summaries remains an essential open challenge.